-I am realising very quickly that when it comes to child ~”finding” (-:) ~bearing and ~rearing there are so many opinions and often with a little chili added on the side when all put together at a dinner table 🙂 Some of my friends have had elective Caesareans, others gave birth at home (in the bathroom, with no intervention and a retired midwife to be exact).
-Some have chosen to free-school their kids (let alone home school) and others have sent their littlies to pre/play-school before they can talk.
+I have observed that when it comes to child ~bearing and ~rearing there seem to be infinite opinions around the dinner table – often with a little chilli added on the side!
+Some of my friends have had elective Caesareans, others gave birth at home (in the bathroom, with no intervention and a retired midwife to be exact).
+Some have chosen to free-school their kids and others have sent their littlies off to play-school before they can talk.
 Obviously we all have reasons for our various decisions – wonderful – we are different and we have the freedom to choose!

-But if these are convictions then why does a differing opinion often invoke so much emotion?
-Are we too concerned with what others think of us?
-Are our decisions and choices a reflection of our heart and character, our belief system and values?
-Are we making decisions because it is in vogue or fits in with popular culture?
-Is child-rearing so closely wrapped up in our success as a person (obviously getting that a little life entrusted to us is huge and comes with much emotion)?
+But if these are truly personal convictions then why does a differing opinion sometimes invoke so much emotion?
+Are we concerned with what others think of us?
+Are our decisions and choices a reflection of our heart and character, our insecurities or values?
+Are we making decisions out of fear or because it fits in with popular culture?
+Is child-rearing so closely wrapped up in our success as a person?
 Do we sometimes impose or reject a way of doing things to maybe reaffirm our own choices or circumstances?
 Are we secure in our decisions?
 Because that we must be!

-Will I be willing and open as a parent to receive parenting correction and suggestions graciously – flip I hope so, I mean which parent gets it all right and makes no mistakes?
-Am I willing to be a salmon?
+I would like to think that I will be open as a parent to graciously receive perspective and suggestions from valued sources.
+I mean which parent continually gets it right?
+But am I truly willing to be a salmon?
 And am I also okay with being disliked because of my convictions and choices?
 Even if i can say “Yes I am willing”, it doesn’t mean that I don’t / won’t feel the pain.
 I’m a Christian, so I do know what it feels like to be labelled or feel the sting of blaspheme… it’s ok, i get how it works.
 But I can’t change it.
 I am convinced.
 I love the God I serve and, like anything we are passionately convinced about, we take it on the chin.

-…. at that dinner table, I don’t want to add chili.
-I want to find my security in the fact that so much of our journey to this point has been very clearly God led and it is ok if others don’t always understand or agree, because we know why we made our decisions and we need to live by them… So can you please pass me that bottle of grace… after you! 🙂
+…. at that dinner table, I don’t want to add any extra chilli.
+I want to find my security in the fact that so much of our journey to this point has been very clearly God led and it is ok if others don’t always understand or agree, because we know why we have made our decisions and we need to live by them!
+So can you please pass me that bottle of grace………. after you! 🙂